JetBrains/junie-guidelines/guidelines/python/django/guidelines-with-explanations.md

 - Use Django signals sparingly and document them well.

 **Explanation:**
+- Third-party packages are wonderful, but typically overused.
+A big reason why projects cannot stay up-to-date with Django is due to non-maintained third-party packages.
+Use them well but sparingly.
+- In most cases, raw SQL should be avoided in favor of the Django ORM.
-- [Signals](https://docs.djangoproject.com/en/dev/topics/signals/) are frequently overused and lead to future problems in many cases
+- [Signals](https://docs.djangoproject.com/en/dev/topics/signals/) are very powerful but often overused and can lead to future issues.

 ## Models
 - Add `__str__` methods to all models for a better admin interface